tjanczuk/jsec/README.md

 console.log(jsec.decode(encoded, keysets));

 // returns an object with 2 properties:
-// .keyset - the keyset id used to decode the payload
+// .id - the keyset id used to decode the payload
 // .payload - JSON-deserialized plaintext payload
 ```